Omardyab/data-structures-and-algorithms-python/python/code_challenges/stack_queue_pseudo/readme.md

 # Challenge Summary
 <!-- Description of the challenge -->
-Implement a Queue using two Stacks (enqueue and dequeue)
+Implement a Queue using two Stacks
+Methods: enqueue and dequeue

 ## Whiteboard Process
 <!-- Embedded whiteboard image -->